stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 **How does this work?**

-As we [said previously](#application-groups), an Application does not 'own' groups of its own - it has access to groups in one or more directories and the directories actually own the groups.
+As we [mentioned above](#application-groups), an Application does not 'own' groups of its own - it has access to groups directly (or indirectly) assigned to it.
 So how are we able to create a new group based on only the application?

-The `createGroup` method is a convenience: when you create a new `group` resource, Stormpath will automatically route that creation request to a designated directory assigned to the Application.
+The `createGroup` method is a convenience: when you create a new `Group` resource, Stormpath will automatically route that creation request to a [designated directory assigned to the Application](#application-defaultGroupStoreMapping).
 The group is then persisted in that directory and then made immediately available to the application.

 For most applications that have only a single assigned directory, the group is persisted in that directory immediately - the application developer does not even really need to know that Stormpath automates this.

-However, applications that map more than one directory to define their group base have the option of specifying _which_ of those mapped locations should receive newly created groups.
-You must choose a default [new group location](#account-store-mapping-default-group-store).
+However, applications that are assigned more than one account store have the option of specifying _which_ of those mapped account stores should receive newly created groups.
+You can choose a [_default_ group store](#application-defaultGroupStoreMapping).
+If you do not choose one, the first one in the list of mapped account stores is the default location to store newly created groups.
+We'll talk about setting the default group store and managing an application's assigned account stores later in [Application Account Store Mappings](#application-account-store-mappings).

+<a class="anchor" name="application-groups-create-with-customData"></a>
+##### Create a New Application Group with your own Custom Data

+When you create an application group, in addition to Stormpath's group attributes, you may also specify [your own custom data](#custom-data) by including a `CustomData` resource:

+	Group group = client.instantiate(Group.class);

+    group.setName("My Group");
+    group.setDescription("My Group Description");
+    group.getCustomData().put("Headquarters", Arrays.asList("High Council Chamber", "High Council Tower", "Jedi Temple", "Coruscant"));
+    group.getCustomData().put("Affiliation", "Jedi Order");

+    application.createGroup(group);

+Once created, you can further modify the custom data - delete it, add and remove attributes, etc as necessary.
+See the [custom data](#custom-data) section for more information and customData requirements/restrictions.

 <a class="anchor" name="application-groups-list"></a>
 #### List Application Groups